-Furthermore, the masses and units of electrolytic capacitors smaller than 2.5 cm were recorded for IT and CE equipment.
-It was hence possible to calculate an estimate of the mass fractions of small and large capacitors in the appliances, which are shown in chapter 6.7.2.
-The number and masses of the appliances from which the capacitors were taken could also be recorded for IT and CE equipment.
+Furthermore, the masses and units of electrolytic capacitors smaller than 2.5 cm were recorded for the Swico categories.
+It was hence possible to calculate an estimate of the mass fractions of small and large capacitors in the appliances, which are shown in chapter 7.7.2.
+The number and masses of the appliances from which the capacitors were taken could also be recorded for the Swico categories.

-4.1.3 Representative sampling
+5.1.3 Representative sampling

 To fulfil the requirement of representative sampling, every capacitor collected in Switzerland from WEEE must have the same chance of being included in the sample.
 This would be the case, for example, if all the disassembly facilities and recyclers collected a certain proportion of the capacitors separately throughout the year.
 However, such an approach is not feasible due to organisational, logistical and economic limits.
 As an alternative, some suitable disassembly facilities and recyclers have collected all the capacitors received during a specific time period.
 This sampling is random in that the period is not fixed from the outset.
 In principle, it could take place every week of the year.
 However, limiting the sampling time to a short period creates another problem: large equipment and luminaires, in particular, are often received in larger batches, for example from demolitions or renovations.
 Appliances from individual batches may thus be disproportionately represented in the sample.
 In addition, recyclers or disassembly facilities often do not process all appliance categories.
-For example, many facilities remove the capacitors from large equipment and pass on small household appliances and IT and CE equipment to other recyclers in an unprocessed state.
+For example, many facilities remove the capacitors from large equipment and pass on SENS small appliances and Swico appliances to other SENS or Swico facilities in an unprocessed state.
 To ensure a sample that is as representative as possible, several facilities should ideally be involved in the collection of each appliance category to limit the impact of larger batches and potential regional differences.
 Unfortunately, this was not always possible.
 In particular, the ballasts collected from fluorescent luminaires originated from a recycler who had received them from a few larger deliveries.
 This puts into doubt how representative this sample may be.
 The capacitors from refrigerators were also collected by only one recycler.
 However, since this recycler has a market share percentage in the double-digits for the processing of refrigerators, this could still be considered a representative sample.

-4.1.4 Sample size
+5.1.4 Sample size